What You'll Learn

 Recovery rates show you when movements and muscle groups are ready to be programmed again.
 Instead of guessing whether your athletes have recovered from yesterday's squats, you see clear visual indicators.

-- Primary groups: The main muscles doing the work (e.g., Quads for squats)
+- High activation: The primary muscles doing the work (e.g., Quads for squats)

-- Secondary groups: Supporting muscles (e.g., Glutes for squats)
+- Moderate activation: Supporting muscles engaged during the movement (e.g., Glutes for squats)

-- Tertiary groups: Stabilizing muscles (e.g., Core for squats)
+- Low activation: Stabilizing muscles with lighter involvement (e.g., Core for squats)

 Visual Recovery Indicators